• Skip to primary navigation

 Canned young green jackfruit packed in water/brine

-If you want to use the jackfruit to make vegan pulled pork or vegan shredded chicken, then make sure to get the young green jackfruit packed in water.
 Don't get the ripe jackfruit in juice/syrup.
-Two totally different flavors and the later will not work for what you want to use it for.
+Two totally different flavors and the latter will not work for what you want to use it for.

 Canned bamboo shoots

 Bamboo shoots are delicious for adding to stir-fry and soup.
+Be sure to rinse them well before using them.

 Canned sliced water chestnuts